Painaustralia eNews Issue 41, 22 April 2014

-Pain Management in Practice is delivering interdisciplinary one and two day workshops across Australia to provide training to clinicians and return-to-work professionals who manage people with persistent pain, in order to maximise work and personal function.
+Pain Management in Practice is delivering interdisciplinary one-day and two-day workshops across Australia, to provide training to clinicians and return-to-work professionals who manage people with persistent pain, in order to maximise work and personal function.

 For more information visit www.painmanagementinpractice.com/workshops.html

 The PHC Conference is widely acknowledged as the premier research and networking conference in Australia, the place to promote your organisation and work to the primary health care research community.